World Heroes

 World Heroes 1 character selection screen.

 REVIEWWorld Heroes is a 2D fighting game by ADK which originated in arcades in 1992 and eventually made its way to home consoles.
-It would be hard to deny that World Heroes wasn't yet another 2D fighting game riding the coattails of Capcom's wildly successful Street Fighter 2 series.
-While offering a unique cast of characters and some original ideas, World Heroes mostly follows the recipe of other successful 2D fighters of the time.
+It would be hard to deny that World Heroes wasn't yet another 2D fighting game riding the coattails of Capcom's breakthrough with the wildly successful Street Fighter 2 series.
+While offering a unique cast of characters and bringing some original ideas to the table, World Heroes mostly follows the recipe of other successful 2D fighters of the time.
 (Eight playable fighters, two karate/ninja guy brothers, a guy with extending arms, and one chick?
 Following that recipe pretty closely I'd say.)

 Instead of a 6-button layout, World Heroes uses only 3 of the standard 4 Neo-Geo buttons: one for punching, another for kicking, and the last for throwing.
 Certain buttons can also be used to deliver stronger attacks by holding them down.